In this lesson, we will use the Osoyoo UNO board to control a 1-channel relay and turn on/off a LED lamp.

 (1)Click Save after programming is done.

 (2) Select the board type and serial port before uploading.
-In our case, we are using Uno board, so just select Arduino/Genuino Uno.
+In our case, we are using OSOYOO Basic Board for Arduino, so just select Arduino/Genuino Uno.

-(3) Select the serial device of the Arduino board from the COM menu.
+(3) Select the serial device of the OSOYOO Basic Board for Arduino from the COM menu.

 (4)Next,upload the code.
 If the uploading fails, check connection according to the prompts.